-Almost everyone has experienced some type of muscle or joint discomfort in their life.
-The entire human body is covered with muscle tissue and joints that are in motion almost constantly, making it easy for discomfort to appear anywhere, anytime.
-The most common type of muscle discomfort is lower back pain.
-It is estimated that up to 80% of the adult population in the United States has lower back pain.
-It's a top reason why people see a doctor.
+Almost everyone has experienced muscle or joint discomfort at some point in their life.
+The entire human body contains muscles and joints that are constantly in motion, making it easy for discomfort to appear anywhere, anytime.
+The most common type of muscle discomfort affects the lower back; an estimated 80% of the adult population in the United States has this condition.
+It's one of the top reasons why people see a doctor.
 It is also a leading cause of disability in Americans under the age of 45.

 Muscle aches may involve ligaments, tendons, and fascia.
-A ligament is fibrous tissue that connects bones to other bones.
-A tendon is a band of tissues that connects muscle to bone.
-Just like ligaments, they are made of collagen.
+A ligament is the fibrous collagen tissue that connects bones to other bones.
+A tendon is an inelastic band of collagen that connects muscle to bone.
 Fascia is dense connective tissues that connect muscle, bones, and organs.

 Why Do Muscles Get Sore?

 Sore muscles can result from a variety of causes; exercise is one of the most common.
 Other factors, such as stress can cause a stiff jaw, neck, or aches elsewhere on the body.
 Twisting, bending, or straining can also cause sore muscles.